SEO Keyword Research Quick Guide

 3. Prioritize Your Keywords

-Once you have your roster of keywords that have the right level of relevancy, volume, and difficulty, it’s up to you to prioritize them based on your own ability to create and promote high-quality content.
+Once you have your roster of keywords with the right relevancy, volume, and difficulty level, it’s up to you to prioritize them based on your ability to create and promote high-quality content.

-Time and resources are finite so you have to be selective on what keywords you decide to invest in.
+Time and resources are finite, so you must be selective on what keywords you decide to invest in.

 So the question is:

-Can you create a piece of content that is more in-depth, better designed, and satisfies searchers more than the current ranking content?
+Can you create more in-depth, better-designed content that satisfies searchers more than the current ranking content?

-A good way to approach this is to use the writing framework created by Benji Hyam of Growth & Convert.
+A good way to approach this is using the writing framework of Benji Hyam of Growth & Convert.

-Benji asks himself following questions before he sets out to write:
+Benji asks himself the following questions before he sets out to write:

-• What is the most commonly held beliefs or beliefs system around this topic?
+• What are the most commonly held beliefs or belief systems around this topic?

 • What’s a better solution/process to this problem?